 exiftool.exe -xmp -w txt -b test-windows.jpg

-The relevant tags are all encoded as UTF-8, but the iNaturalist uploader is attempting to decode some of them using Windows cp1252.
-(EDIT: actually, having now looked at the iNaturalist source code, it’s even less sophisticated than that.
-The raw bytes of some tags are just treated as ASCII text - regardless of the encoding - and all the code does is strip out any null bytes).
+The relevant tags are all encoded as UTF-8, but having now looked at the iNaturalist source code, it seems the raw bytes of some tags are just treated as ASCII text - regardless of the encoding - and all the code does is strip out any null bytes.
+This approach is strictly correct, since the affected tags are defined by the EXIF standard as only accepting ASCII, and should never contain data that uses any other encoding (including UTF-8).

 I had a look at the metadata of your image files, and found that the title/description/subject isn’t only written to the XMP section - there’s also three other tags added in the EXIF section.
 The one that’s causing the problem is the ImageDescription tag.
 Once that’s removed, the uploader reads everything else correctly.
 The two other EXIF tags are XPTitle and XPSubject.
 These are Windows-specific, but according to the spec they can be encoded using either UTF-8 or ANSI, and have the data type int8u.
 By contrast, the ImageDescription tag has a data type of string, which only supports ASCII (see: Standard Exif Tags).